Can You Eat Sturgeon? Complete Guide to Taste & Safety

 Classic Sturgeon Preparations

-"Poor Man's Lobster": Cut sturgeon into chunks and boil in 7-Up or salted water.
-When pieces float, they're done.
-Serve with melted butter for dipping - surprisingly similar to lobster!
+"Poor Man's Lobster": Cut sturgeon into generous chunks and boil in a mixture of 7-Up or Sprite with salted water.
+When the pieces float to the surface, they're perfectly cooked.
+Serve with melted butter for dipping—the texture is surprisingly similar to lobster tail at a fraction of the cost!

 Modern Culinary Applications